Introduction

 Conclusion

-As shown above, the equitable doctrine of confidentiality may be able to protect privacy to some extent, but they are still different legal species.
-This essay does not attempt to make a definitive conclusion, instead, it aims at discovering some new possibilities as well as posing thought-provoking questions as to our invaluable privacy.
+As shown above, the equitable doctrine of confidentiality may protect privacy to some extent, but they are still different legal species.
+This essay does not attempt to make a definitive conclusion; instead, it aims to explore new possibilities and pose thought-provoking questions as to our invaluable privacy.
 In simple terms, it is necessary to maximize the protection of privacy as an absolute right beyond the flexible equitable doctrine of confidentiality.

 BIBLIOGRAPHY